Treatment options for Failed Rotator Cuff Surgery

 - The ranking of the treatments based on the constant score and external rotation was suture bridge repair, single-row repair, and double-row repairs, whereas the treatment ranking according to forward flexion was suture bridge repair, double-row repairs, and single-row repair.

 - In summary, this network meta-analysis provides evidence that suture bridge repairs might be the best choice to improve the postoperative recovery of function and decrease the retear rate.

 In this third study, there is an agreement that one surgery is not vastly superior to the other.
 Bridge repair is just one of many options.

 “Although numerous biomechanical and clinical studies comparing different rotator cuff repair techniques have been published in the past decade, none has achieved universal acceptance.”

-In this September 2019 study in the Orthopaedic journal of sports medicine (3) and from the Hospital Italiano de Buenos Aires, Hospital for Special Surgery, New York, and Rush University Medical Center, Chicago, the follow points are made:
+In this September 2019 study in the Orthopaedic Journal of Sports Medicine (4) and from the Hospital Italiano de Buenos Aires, Hospital for Special Surgery, New York, and Rush University Medical Center, Chicago, the following points are made:

 - “There is substantial evidence indicating that double-row repair restores more of the anatomic rotator cuff footprint and is biomechanically superior to single-row repair.
 Transosseous-equivalent (TOE) techniques have shown biomechanical advantages when compared with traditional DR, including increased contact at the rotator cuff footprint, higher pressure at the tendon-bone interface, and increased failure strength.